SimeonAT/uav-cyber-sim/README.md

 ## A Networked Multi-UAV Simulation Framework for Coordination and Cybersecurity Research

-UAV-CYBER-SIM is a modular, distributed simulator for evaluating coordinated multi-UAV operations, ground control logic, and cybersecurity vulnerabilities.
-It integrates ArduPilot, Gazebo, QGroundControl, and PyMAVLink to enable realistic mission execution, MAVLink communication, plan approval, and testing of system-level resilience.
+This is a fork of UAV-CYBER-SIM, which is a modular, distributed simulator for evaluating coordinated multi-UAV operations, ground control logic, and cybersecurity vulnerabilities.
+It has been modified to integrate PX4 instead of ArduPilot.
+Keeping in line with the original version of UAV-CYBER-SIM, it still integrates Gazebo, QGroundControl, and PyMAVLink to enable realistic mission execution, MAVLink communication, plan approval, and testing of system-level resilience.

 ---